integratedmodelling/klab-python-client-v1/README.md

 ### Development

 Any and every piece of code should be well tested, and the test coverage should atleast be 60% any point in time.
-The linters are marked as required checks
+The linters are marked as required checks.